duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 #### Example: Teachers can teach about an example of Algorithmic inaccuracy: The Boeing 737 MAX.

+- Teachers can teach about another example: The Boeing 737 MAX:

-See also: There have been a number of accidents with the Boeing 737 MAX aircraft, which has resulted in the grounding of Boeing 737 MAX worldwide.
+See also: There have been a number of accidents which resulted in many casualties with the Boeing 737 MAX aircraft, which has resulted in the grounding of Boeing 737 MAX worldwide: Lion Air Flight 610 and Ehiopian Airlines Flight 302

-1. Lion Air Flight 610: domestic flight that took place on October 29, 2018.
-It crashed into the Java Sea shortly after takeoff.
-Resulted in deaths of all 189 passengers and crew.

-2. Ehiopian Airlines Flight 302: international flight that took place on March 10, 2019.
-It crashed shortly after takeoff, and resulted in deaths of all 157 people on the flight.

 - Teachers explain why MCAS was added and how the MCAS and a faulty sensor contributed to the grounding of the Boeing 737 MAX.

-There were several reasons that contributed to these fatal accidents:

-1. The Boeing 737 Max 8 is different from the earlier Boeing 737 series.
-To allow for expanded seating capacity and better engines, Boeing 737 Max 8 had major design changes.
-The engines were moved forward and were raised.
-However, this made it more likely for the nose to pitch up while flying, so Maneuvering Characteristics Augmentation System or MCAS was developed to help correct the nose pitching problem by altering the control surface at the tail.
-The algorithm automatically detects whenever the nose pitches too high and corrects it (Seattle Times).
+See also: Boeing 737 Max 8 had major design changes: engines were moved forward and raised.
+This made it more likely for the nose to pitch up while flying, so Maneuvering Characteristics Augmentation System (MCAS) was implemented to automatically detect whenever the nose pitches too high and correct it (Seattle Times).

 <!--https://www.seattletimes.com/seattle-news/times-watchdog/the-inside-story-of-mcas-how-boeings-737-max-system-gained-power-and-lost-safeguards/ -->

-2. MCAS relies on only a single angle of attack sensor, instead of two.
+See also: MCAS relies on only a single angle of attack sensor, instead of two.
 An angle of attack sensor helps warn pilots of a possibility of them losing control of the plane due to lack of lift (causing stall).
 Pilots are usually able to handle when the sensors are malfunctioning, however MCAS makes it a much larger problem.
 In both of the fatal accidents, MCAS was automatically switched on because of incorrect data from the single sensor (The Washington Post).

 <!-- https://www.washingtonpost.com/local/trafficandcommuting/boeing-minimized-to-faa-the-importance-of-flight-control-system-implicated-in-737-max-crashes-new-report-says/2020/07/01/9900adda-bba4-11ea-8cf5-9c1b8d7f84c6_story.html -->

-3. Pilots can temporarily switch MCAS off, however the system will restart and continue to work if the sensor continues to warn pilots of stalls.
+See also: Pilots can temporarily switch MCAS off, however the system will restart and continue to work if the sensor continues to warn pilots of stalls.
 MCAS cannot ever been overriden by the pilots.
 The pilots lost control of the plane during the Ethiopian Airlines and Lion Air flights as the system was continuously fed inaccurate data from the sensor indicating that there are stalls, and they were unable to pitch up when needed, causing both flights to dive into the sea (The Verge).

 <!-- https://www.theverge.com/2019/5/2/18518176/boeing-737-max-crash-problems-human-error-mcas-faa -->

 - Teachers also explain other flaws with the incident:

-See also: Insufficient testing: Boeing and FAA agreed to not install safety features, which analysts say later that these features could have saved both the planes from crashing (The Washington Post).
+See also: Insufficient testing: Boeing and FAA agreed to not install safety features due to calculations of impossibility of a MCAS failure, which analysts say later that these features could have saved both the planes from crashing (The Washington Post).

 <!-- https://www.washingtonpost.com/local/trafficandcommuting/boeing-minimized-to-faa-the-importance-of-flight-control-system-implicated-in-737-max-crashes-new-report-says/2020/07/01/9900adda-bba4-11ea-8cf5-9c1b8d7f84c6_story.html-->

 See also: Accountability: Boeing did not provide the risk assessment about the MCAS until very late, a couple of months before the MAX was certified.
 FAA also based on findings by Boeing that were inaccurate (The Washington Post).

-See also: Lack of notice to pilots: During their findings, Boeing calculated that an MCAS failure was also impossible.
-If it did happen, it is believed to be relatively low risk because according to the FAA, it is assumed that pilots can respond to unexpected situations within three seconds (Seattle Times).
-Because of the low chances that were predicted, Boeing decided to not include the MCAS in the pilot manuals (Seattle Times).
+See also: Lack of notice to pilots: Assumed that pilots can respond to unexpected situations within three seconds and since low chances of MCAS failure, Boeing decided to not include the MCAS in the pilot manuals (Seattle Times).

 <!--https://www.seattletimes.com/seattle-news/times-watchdog/the-inside-story-of-mcas-how-boeings-737-max-system-gained-power-and-lost-safeguards/ -->